-- 1) Prohibited: Automatic sprinklers for the irrigation of existing turf, ornamental plants, garden or landscaped areas. - a) Watering may ONLY occur by hand-held hose with shut-off nozzle or by a drip irrigation system. - 2) Mandatory: Single-family and multi-family residential meters are limited to 50 gallons per person per day allotment per bimonthly billing cycle for "health and safety" purposes - a) Allotments can be increased for special health-related issues. - 3) Mandatory: Recreational Turf, non-IMS Ag, and Small Farm customers must reduce their usage by 65%, based upon their usage during the same billing cycle in the base period. - 4) Mandatory: IMS agricultural customers must reduce their usage by 40%, based upon their usage during the same billing cycle in the base period.
-IMS customers have already restricted use through weekly soil moisture data sampling and comply with irrigation schedule. - 5) Allowed: Vital healthcare and public safety uses are exempt. - 6) Mandatory: Commercial, Industrial & Institutional (CII): Reduce by 65%.
+- 1) Prohibited: Automatic sprinklers for the irrigation of existing turf, ornamental plants, garden or landscaped areas. - a) Watering may ONLY occur by hand-held hose with shut-off nozzle or by a drip irrigation system. - 2) Mandatory: Single-family residential meters serving detached homes are granted a 553 cubic-foot per resident allotment per bimonthly billing cycle for "health and safety," which is 68 gallons per person per day.4 - a) Allotments can be increased for additional residents and health-related issues. - 3) Mandatory: Multi-family residential meters serving multiple units are granted a 471 cubic-foot per resident allotment per bimonthly billing cycle for "health and safety," which is 58 gallons per person per day.5 - a) Allotments can be increased for additional residents and health-related issues. - 4) Mandatory: Recreational Turf non-IMS Ag and Small Farm customers must reduce their usage by 65%, based upon their usage during the same billing cycle in the base period. - 5) Mandatory: IMS agricultural meters must reduce their usage by 40%, based upon their usage during the same billing cycle in the base period.
+IMS customers have already restricted use through weekly soil moisture data sampling and comply with irrigation schedule. - 6) Allowed: Vital healthcare and public safety uses are exempt. - 7) Mandatory: Commercial, Industrial & Institutional (CII): Reduce by 65%.